enigma-io/boundless/UIButton/README.md

 </button>
 ```

-Styling of the element will be provided via the class hooks:
+Styling of the element will be provided via the CSS hooks:

 - `.ui-button`
 - `.ui-button-pressable`